walbourn/walbourn.github.io/_posts/2025-04-23-github-project-updates-2025.md

 # GameInput v1 API Support

 Speaking of the *DirectX Tool Kit* input classes.
-The GameInput implementation now supports both the original `GAMEINPUT_API_VERSION` of 0 and can now build for the new `GAMEINPUT_API_VERSION 1` release from *Game Developer Conference* last week.
+The GameInput implementation now supports both the original `GAMEINPUT_API_VERSION` of 0 and can now build for the new `GAMEINPUT_API_VERSION 1` release from *Game Developer Conference* last month.
 See [Microsoft Learn](https://learn.microsoft.com/gaming/gdk/_content/gc/input/overviews/input-versioning) for more details.
 GameInput v1 for PC is available on [NuGet](https://www.nuget.org/packages/Microsoft.GameInput) and [vcpkg](https://github.com/microsoft/vcpkg/tree/master/ports/gameinput).
 Be sure to run `GameInputRedist.msi` on your development system and include it in your redistribution.

 > To make use of GameInput v1 on PC, use the CMake option ``BUILD_GAMEINPUT``.
 The *directxtk* and *directxk12* vcpkg ports both offer *gameinput* features.

-> For Xbox One and Xbox Series X\|S using the Microsoft GDK with Xbox extensions, it sill uses the GameInput v0 API.
+> For Xbox One and Xbox Series X\|S using the Microsoft GDK with Xbox extensions, it still uses the GameInput v0 API.

 # DirectX Tool Kit for Audio